oki99doki/CO2day/README.md

     POST /houses: Create a new house.

     GET /houses/<id>: Retrieve a specific house by ID.

-    PATCH /houses/<id>: Partially update a specific house by ID.

     DELETE /houses/<id>: Delete a specific house by ID.